Septias/bachelor-thesis/main.typ

 The Nix package manager sits on top of a staggering package repository of over 80.000 user-contributed packages and can be used as a drop-in replacement for most modern package managers like cargo, yarn, PNPM, and many more.
 It not only provides the dependencies needed to run a local program but also virtually every other development tool, such as language servers, IDEs, built tools, linters, and formatters, making it the all-in-one solution for every dependency.
 The great distinction to other package managers and its greatest strength is the underlying Nix language upon which the whole ecosystem is built.
 Having a programming language at its core makes the package manager incredibly powerful, but it comes at the cost of a steep learning curve.
 New developers not only have to learn a new programming language, but they also have to remember hundreds of configuration fields and the quirks of many built-in and common helper functions from the standard library.
 A language server with good type inference should make it easier to write syntactically and logically correct programs while reducing the time needed to do so.

 For the 20 years that Nix has existed, the problem of missing type inference and a language server has not been solved.
 Only recently have some projects popped up that want to improve the developer experience of Nix.
-The latest addition (2022) is Oxcalica's language server #link("https://github.com/oxalica/nil")[Nil] that adds simple type inference with a Hindley-Milner style approach adopted for sets, but also some useful code actions like `jump to source` and `dead code analysis.` In this paper, I introduce SimpleNix, a type-inference algorithm based upon the great works of Lionel Parreaux @main that infers type information using Hindley Milner as a base and adds subtyping on top.
+The latest addition (2022) is Oxcalica's language server #link("https://github.com/oxalica/nil")[Nil] that adds simple type inference with a Hindley-Milner style approach adopted for sets, but also some useful code actions like `jump to source` and `dead code analysis.` In this paper, I introduce SimpleNix, a type-inference algorithm based upon the great works of Lionel Parreaux @main that infers type information using Hindley-Milner as a base and adds subtyping on top.
 The resulting algorithm supports polymorphism, subtyping, global type inference, and principal types, forming a much more expressive type system than the one used by Oxalica.

 Nixd is another new project (2023) that combines a language evaluator and type inference.
 Unlike Nil, it is dynamic and not static in that it lazily loads set fields.
 This shows a way to tackle the problem of huge evaluation trees inherent to the Nix package repository that all type inference algorithms have to face.